Andy-set-studio/beedle/docs/index.md

 Beedle is intented to be tiny, so the largest that the uncompressed size will ever get to is 5kb.

+## Browser support

+Beedle is aimed at browsers that support ES6 by default.
+It also uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to monitor state, so [anything that supports Proxy](https://caniuse.com/#feat=proxy) will support Beedle.

+You could use the [Proxy polyfill](https://github.com/GoogleChrome/proxy-polyfill) to support more browsers.

+Most major browsers will support Beedle with no issues.

 ## Getting started

 You can pull Beedle down via [npm](http://npmjs.com) or take a [zip of this repository](https://github.com/hankchizljaw/beedle/archive/master.zip).
 The rest of this guide assumes you've used npm.